|Posted by Krista Fuller on May 11, 2013 at 8:30 PM||comments (1)|

 To what degree does this diversity speak of a place where we feel freer to express ourselves?
 I know that diversity of expression also resides in Brisbane, where I lived for fifteen years, but it seems to clump together.
 The West Endians would not usually be found in a Westfield shopping centre and the Ascott wealth would not often be seen walking the streets of Logan.
 But here, in my small community, we are all going about our lives side by side.
 I don’t have the opportunity to ‘blend in’ because no such thing can really be done here, which is a new experience for me.

-I have often a bit of a chameleon– not unauthentic, but consciously not wanted to offend or upset.
-Having been emotionally punished and ridiculed for most of what came out of my mouth during my formative years I learned to censor myself.
+I have often been a bit of a chameleon– not unauthentic, but consciously I have not wanted to offend or upset.
+Having been emotionally punished and ridiculed for most of what came out of my mouth during my formative years, I learned to censor myself.
 I was coerced into believing that I have the power to control other people’s feelings.
-I was taught that it is my responsibility to ensure that others are not upset and if they are then the crime must come to rest on my shoulders.
-Consequently, when I have been wholly and humanly imperfect and hurt someone’s feelings or behaved with fear and cruelty, I have carried great guilt for many years.
+I was taught that it is my responsibility to ensure that others are not upset, and, if they are, then the crime must come to rest on my shoulders.
+Consequently, when I have been wholly and humanly imperfect and hurt someone’s feelings, or behaved with fear and cruelty, I have carried great guilt for many years.
 So, I have spent most of my life using my best efforts at intuition, empathy and emotional intelligence to weave myself through my encounters so as to please or placate and thus avoid many months of self-recrimination.
 Sounds like a blast doesn’t it?!

-I’m not talking about saying whatever comes into my head, or not taking other people’s feelings into account, or thinking my beliefs are more important than anyone else’s or having an indignant “I’ll be my whole self whether you like it or not” attitude.
-It’s about having love in my heart and the courage to show myself without fear of pain or rejection.
+I’m not talking about saying whatever comes into my head, or not taking other people’s feelings into account, or thinking my beliefs are more important than anyone else’s, or having an indignant: “I’ll be my whole self whether you like it or not” attitude.
+It’s about having love in my heart and the courage to show myself without the fear of pain or rejection.